gregorwolf/SAP-NPM-API-collection/apis/ux-service-modeler-bas-ext/README.md

 OR

-- Click on 'Annotation Hierarchy' button from Service Modeler
+- Click the 'Annotation Hierarchy' button from the Service Modeler

 ### Using the Service Modeler

-- User can browse and view the OData service in the tree list
+- Users can browse and view the OData service in the tree list
 - Users can view all the entity types, entities and properties included in the service.
 - Users can select an entity and view the properties/annotations of that entity.
 - Users can select a property and view the annotations of that property.
 - Users can search for entity/property or annotations to filter the displayed data
-- User can override the backend annotations using the Service Modeler.
+- Users can override the backend annotations using the Service Modeler.
-- User can navigate to manage the Services and local Annotation files from the Service Modeler
+- Users can navigate to manage the Services and local Annotation files from the Service Modeler
 - If the Application Modeler or Annotation Modeler extensions are also installed the user can navigate to these tools from the Service Modeler